 Consolidation loans: 10 or 20 years

-*For students who defer payments while in school, the grace period ends six months after graduation or after enrollment drops below half time (nine months for graduate, health professions, law, MBA, residency and bar exam loans).
+Undergraduate loans: (6 months) For students who defer payments while in school, the grace period ends 6 months after graduation or after enrollment drops below half-time.

 Pros and cons of Discover student loans